-Our registered office is at Lytchett House, 13 Freeland Park, Wareham Road, Poole, Dorset, BH16 6FA
+Our registered office is at Lytchett House, 13 Freeland Park, Wareham Road, Poole, Dorset, BH16 6FA.

 We are committed to protecting your privacy and the confidentiality of your personal information.
-Our policy is not just an exercise in complying with the law, but a continuation of our respect for you and your personal information.
+Our policy is not just an exercise in complying with the law but a continuation of our respect for you and your personal information.

-We undertake to preserve the confidentiality of all information you provide to us, and hope that you reciprocate.
+We undertake to preserve the confidentiality of all information you provide to us and hope that you reciprocate.

-Our policy complies with the Data Protection Act 2018 (Act) accordingly incorporating the EU General Data Protection Regulation (GDPR).
+Our policy complies with the Data Protection Act 2018 (Act), accordingly incorporating the EU General Data Protection Regulation (GDPR).

-The law requires us to tell you about your rights and our obligations to you in regard to the processing and control of your personal data.
-We do this now, by requesting that you read the information provided at http://www.knowyourprivacyrights.org
+The law requires us to tell you about your rights and our obligations to you regarding the processing and controlling your personal data.
+We do this now by requesting that you read the information provided at http://www.knowyourprivacyrights.org.

-Except as set out below, we do not share, or sell, or disclose to a third party, any information collected through our website.
+Except as set out below, we do not share, sell, or disclose to a third party any information collected through our website.

-Transaction data includes details about payments or communications to and from you and information about products and services you have purchased from us.
+- Transaction Data: Includes details about payments or communications to and from you and information about products and services you have purchased from us.

-Marketing data includes your preferences in receiving marketing from us; communication preferences; responses and actions in relation to your use of our services.
+- Marketing Data: Includes your preferences in receiving marketing from us, communication preferences, responses, and actions in relation to your use of our services.

 THE BASES ON WHICH WE PROCESS INFORMATION ABOUT YOU